-I work with transfer students from Central and Western KS, OK, TX and western states
+I work with transfer students from Central and Western Kansas, Oklahoma, Texas and western states.

 Call today to schedule your campus visit and get a glimpse of the K-State experience.
 We hope to welcome you soon as the newest member of our Wildcat family!

 Major: Communication studies with a leadership studies minor

 College activities: Snyder Leadership Legacy Fellows program, Goodnow Hall Resident Assistant, Honors House, Christian Challenge and Phi Theta Kappa Honor Society

 I grew up knowing I loved K-State, so I knew this is where I would end up for college.
 I love the culture, the people and the community.
 The term "family" goes way beyond just a word to toss around; this is a caring and supporting group of people.